acm-cui/website-cui2021/accessibility.md

 ---
-label: Registration
+label: Accessibility
-description: Details about our efforts to ensure that !!conference.year!! !!conference.full_name!! is accessible for all attendees.
+description: How we are working to ensure !!conference.year!! !!conference.full_name!! is accessible for all attendees.
 ---

 # Accessibility